Chairman, Westminster Forum

 Strategic Communications Adviser

 Giles set up Mapesbury Communications, and previously has 15 years experience of advising companies in the financial services, telecoms, entertainment, retail and FMCG sectors on corporate reputation, including public affairs, media relations and internal communications.
 He most recently worked as Director of European Communications at GSK Consumer Healthcare having been Director of Global Corporate Affairs at IHG, Director of Corporate Communications (UK & Developing Countries) at The Walt Disney Company and both Head of Media Relations and Head of UK Public Affairs at BT.
 He was Government Relations Manager for Alliance & Leicester plc from 1997-2001.
 He has an MA in Asia-Pacific Studies from Essex University.

 Lisa is an experienced public affairs professional leading BVCA’s Government and Business Relations.
-Her brief covers directing strategy on political engagement; coordinating business/government links with KPMG leadership and Board; leading KPMG’s political activity/events across all parties; assessing/communicating vital political intelligence
+Her brief covers directing strategy on political engagement; coordinating business/government links with BVCA (British Private Equity and Venture Capital Association) leadership and members, leading BVCA’s political activity/events across all parties and assessing/communicating vital political intelligence

 Before recently joining the BVCA Lisa was Director of Political Relations at KPMG.
 During her time at KPMG she was seconded to Rt Hon David Cameron MP during 2006-07 as Director of Globalisation and Global Poverty Review.
 Lisa’s previous roles include Head of Parliamentary Affairs at the CBI; Parliamentary Officer at the Association of District Councils (now LGA) and she worked for a number of Ministers and MPs at the House of Commons.